 Understand that there will be tough times/tough moments

 Soccer is the greatest game in the world.
 It can bring a lot of wonderful moments, but it is also capable of breaking your heart at times.
 My first heartbreak in the game came when I was 9 years old.
 The week before the state tournament I was in a car wreck with my Mom.
-It was nothing too serious but I had to get 12 stitches in my knee and kept me from playing in the tournament the following weekend.
+It was nothing too serious but I had to get 12 stitches in my knee.
+This kept me from playing in the tournament the following weekend.
 I can still remember how upset I was watching from the sideline the following week.

 Understanding that we will all go through these moments is important.
 In 2007 I had serious knee surgery and was out for 9 months.
 Those 9 months were a very difficult period in my life and I wondered if I would be the same again.